lincanbin/PHP-Image-Resize-Class/README.md

 PHP-Image-Resize-Class
 ======================
-Automatic extract the square central part of the uploaed image, and zoom to the specified size.
+Automatic extract the square central part of the uploaded image, and zoom to the specified size.

 Parameters
 ------------